 Beyond that: our full comparison of seven UK booking platforms covers fees, business models and where each one falls short.

-No listing fee, no agency commission — GigXchange charges a small platform fee on confirmed bookings only.
+No listing fee, no agency commission: GigXchange is free to use, with a 5% fee only if you choose protected payment through the platform.
 Browse London bands now or contact us if you need help shortlisting for a specific event type.

 Video from the last 12 months, ideally at a real London venue.
 Studio-only acts and 5-year-old promo clips are red flags.
 Any working London band has fresh content.